WHAT'S ON GUIDE

 Bolton Albert Halls Theatre, Victoria Square, Bolton, BL1 1RU

 It’s time for the princesses to step aside as the Villains are unleashed!
 This devilishly fun show brings together all your favourite Villains for the ultimate Halloween party.
 Losing their magic powers as the screams of Halloween fade away, the Villains plan the perfect Halloween party.
 Join them as they plot and scheme to conjure up a magical event, guaranteed to make everyone celebrate the most haunting time of year.
-Prepare to be spellbound with this hour-long show of spine-tingling songs, chilling choreography, and devilish party dances guaranteed to get you trembling in your seats.
-Dress up in your favourite Halloween costume and if you dare… join the Villains themselves for a FREE meet and greet after the show.
-Book now, it’s going to be a scream!
+Admission is £12 plus booking fee with tickets through Quay Tickets.

-Join us for our annual Halloween Family Spooky Disco.
-Get ready for our spooktacular Children’s Halloween party.
-Join us for a night of fun featuring your favourite characters from Hocus Pocus, The Addams Family and Cruella!
+The annual Halloween Family Spooky Disco.
+Get ready for their spooktacular Children’s Halloween party and enjoy a night of fun featuring your favourite characters from Hocus Pocus, The Addams Family and Cruella!
 There will be exciting games, creepy crafts and prizes for the best dressed adult and child!
 Don’t miss out and reserve your tickets today for a hauntingly good time!
-A night of family entertainment, dancing and party games all hosted by our resident DJ/Entertainer.
-Halloween Food will be available from arrival until close from our Street Food Stall.
-Our team will be dressed for the occasion so young and old get involved to win a prize for the best Adult & Child costumes!
-SCHEDULE : Arrive from 16:00 Food available to purchase throughout the event DJ will be playing from arrival Party games to commence 16:30 Spooky Disco Party games Costume Winners announced Depart by 20:00
+A night of family entertainment, dancing and party games all hosted by their resident DJ/Entertainer.
+Halloween Food will be available from arrival until close from the Street Food Stall.
+For further information and to book go to The Last Drop website.

 The story of the Pendle witches, as told through the relationships between the local magistrate Roger Nowell, his wife Judith, her friend Alice Nutter and Jennet Device, a young tearaway.
 Gossip and fear take hold of the Lancaster townsfolk and accusations fly against those seen attending a secret witches’ ‘Sabbat’.
 Judith Nowell, currently expecting a long hoped for child, begins to suspect her friend Alice Nutter of being behind the loss of several of her children previously (either to disease or still born or miscarriages).
 Based on an original account of the events, Richard Shannon’s play was written for Dukes Theatre in Lancaster for the 400th anniversary of the Pendle witches’ trials.